architect-examples/arc-workshop/src/shared/md/02-intro-to-web/04-errors.md

 Error handling is a major 🔑  to writing resilient applications.
 JSF Architect bakes support in for working with the inevidable `Error` over HTTP.
-Will will explore ifferent error handling scenarios in this exercise.
+Will will explore different error handling scenarios in this exercise.

 ---
 ### 1. Hope for the Best